mjdenham/KMP-Compose-Bible-App/README.md

 not be used.
 It might have been possible to use JSword for Android and C++ Sword for iOS but the decision was made to begin migrating parts of JSword to Kotlin.

-[JSword](https://www.crosswire.org/jsword/)'s use of InputStream, ZipInputStream, File, SAX parser and the Classloader for translations is not supported.
+[JSword](https://www.crosswire.org/jsword/)'s use of InputStream, ZipInputStream, File, SAX parser, Apache Http client for downloads and the Classloader for translations is not supported.
-In place of the above are [OKIO](https://github.com/square/okio) and XML Pull Parser ([ktxml](https://github.com/kobjects/ktxml)).
+In place of the above are [OKIO](https://github.com/square/okio), [KTOR](https://ktor.io/) and XML Pull Parser ([ktxml](https://github.com/kobjects/ktxml)).
+Additionally [koin](https://insert-koin.io/) is used for dependency injection.

-A single crossplatform was enabled by use of Multiplatform Jetpack Compose and compose-webview-multiplatform.
+A single cross-platform UI is enabled by use of Multiplatform Jetpack Compose and compose-webview-multiplatform.

 # Kotlin Multiplatform